paulh002/sdrberry/README.md

 ![example event parameter](https://github.com/paulh002/sdrberry/actions/workflows/build-arm64.yml/badge.svg?branch=build)

 # sdrberry

+## Framebuffer
+This version is based on linux CLI interface aka framebuffer.
+To install this version you have to switch off the wayland GUI.
+This version will not be further developed.
+For newer versions you can switch to sdrberry wayland.

+## sdrberry framebuffer
 Raspberry pi SDR transceiver / frontend using lvgl gui !!!
 This is an ongoing project code only for information purpose only.
 The main goal for this project is to learn about c++ programming, liquid dsp, and for most the use of the GUI toolkit LVGL v8